 Some dog breeds are so rare that they have been deemed a myth or canonized as local lore in countries worldwide.
-Though many myths have been produced through the Philippine Witch Dog, the breed’s existence is a reality.
+Though many myths about the Philippine Witch Dog have been produced, the breed’s existence is a reality.

 The Philippine Witch Dog has captivated the lore of Filipinos for thousands of years.
 They are rare enough that, should you see one, you get the sense of having witnessed a legend.

 The Philippine Witch Dog, also known as “tiger dog” or Philippine Forest Dog ( Asong Gubat in Tagalog), is an indigenous wild dog from the Southern Part of the Philippines.
 According to a canine enthusiast and researcher, this native dog breed bloodline could be 36,000 years old!

 Although some breeders try to bring this breed into the fold of other more tame breeds, they are wild dogs tightly knit with their jungle-based survival instincts.

 They are a breed that can climb trees to hunt down prey and climb walls to overcome hurdles, and they can only be found from Bukidnon in Mindanao in the southern part of the country.

 The Asong Gubat breed is also considered to have among the purest bloodlines out there, as they refuse to breed with any other breed of dog, only seeking each other out to mate.

 Often when this breed lays eyes on different breeds of dogs, it is more typical for the Asong Gubat to view them as either a threat or prey rather than a potential mate.